 Iceland is often described as an off-the-beaten-track destination.
 But where do you go when you want to escape other tourists in Iceland?
-Where are some of Iceland’s gems that are slightly off the beaten track.
+Here are some of Iceland’s gems that are slightly off the beaten track.

-There are a number of gorgeous destinations in Iceland that are still relatively hidden and off the beaten track, here is a list of 20 hidden Icelandic jewels.
-In order to reach most of them you’ll need to be driving your own car, so here you can find the cheapest car rentals in Iceland.
+There are a number of gorgeous destinations in Iceland that are still relatively hidden and off the beaten track.
+We’ve managed to narrow this down to a list of our top 20 hidden hand-picked Icelandic jewels.

 Grótta is in fact a nature reserve due to its rich birdlife.
 This is the best spot in town to watch the sunset, as it shimmers over Faxaflói bay.

 During low tide you’ll have 6 hours to go back and forth, otherwise you’ll get stuck by the lighthouse.

 (Photo credit: The Daily Mail)

-Perhaps not as remote as it used to be – but still considered a hidden gem, is Seljavallalaug pool in the south of Iceland.
+Perhaps not as remote as it used to be, but still considered a hidden gem, is Seljavallalaug pool in the south of Iceland.

-There's no charge so just bring your swim suit and enjoy the quietness of nature.
+There's no charge so just bring your swimsuit and enjoy the quietness of nature.
 We don't want to spoil his hidden beauty so be sure to bring your respect and care as well.

 (Photo credit: Farmholidays)

-This is a family run tomato and cucumber farm - and restaurant.
+This is a family run tomato and cucumber farm and restaurant.
 In order to use up all of their produce they use their scratched tomatoes (that aren’t suitable for supermarkets – but still have all the same flavour!) to make tomato soup for lunch.

 These guys are all about the tomato.
-You can get schnapps served in a tomato, tomato ice-cream (it sounds weird but it's delicious!) and tomato chutney and of course a Bloody or a Virgin Mary.
+You can get schnapps served in a tomato, tomato ice-cream (it sounds weird but it's delicious!), tomato chutney and of course a Bloody or a Virgin Mary.